 Even if you have a group of the most skilled individuals, if each person is trying to be the hero, and battles their way to the forefront, with no regards for anything but having the loudest voice, then nothing of value is accomplished.’

-Feras: ‘No matter where you place a hero, they will upset the balance.
+Feras: ‘No matter where you place a leadership hero, they will upset the balance.
 While everybody nods in the meeting room, and looks at the coloured markers, the hero will start thinking to themselves ‘I don’t need this’ or ‘I’m better by myself’.
 Within a business everything has a knock-on effect.
 If one-member won’t play ball and, as a result, leaves another member hanging, this has repercussions.
 Before you know it, the whole system is distorted.

 As a leader, you want the team going on the same journey and in the right direction.’